meta-trial/meta3-demo/README.rst

 You should see the login screen for the META3_ trial running at `Temeke Hospital`_ in Tanzania.

-Type in the credentials of the ``superuser`` account you just created.
+Type in the credentials of the ``superuser`` account you created above.

+Now that you are logged in, let's make some necessary changes to your account.

-Once logged in, go to your user account and edit the permissions on your account.
-You can use the link at the top right corner.
+Go to your user account.
+You can use the user name link at the top right corner of the page.

+Follow these steps to configure a working account with rights to create new users and rights to add, update and delete clinical data.

 * Under the section **Personal Details**, fill in your name and email.
 * Under the section **Permissions**, uncheck *Superuser status*.